awsdocs/aws-kms-developer-guide/doc_source/multi-region-keys-import.md

 1. For each new replica key, follow the steps to [download a public key and import token](importing-keys-get-public-key-and-token.md)\.
 Use the public key to encrypt the primary key's key material, and then import the primary key's key material in the replica key\.
 You need a different public key and import token for each replica key\.

    If the key material that you try to import into the replica key isn't the same the key material as its primary key, the operation fails\.
 AWS KMS doesn't require that the expiration model and expiration dates be coordinated, but you might establish business rules for your multi\-Region keys\.
-For instructions, see [Importing key material in AWS Key Management Service \(AWS KMS\)](importing-keys.md)\.
+For instructions, see [Importing key material in AWS KMS keys](importing-keys.md)\.

 ### Permissions to replicate keys with imported key materials<a name="mrk-import-replica-permissions"></a>